Velké Losiny: Geography

 Velké Losiny is located about 8 km northeast of Šumperk and 50 km north of Olomouc.
 It lies mostly in the Hanušovice Highlands.
 A small part of the municipal territory in the east extends into the Hrubý Jeseník mountains.
 The highest point is the hill Bukový vrch at 771 m above sea level.
-The village is located in the valley of the Losinka Creek.
+The village is located in the valley of the Losinka Stream.

 History

 The first written mention of Velké Losiny is from 1296.
 The most notable owners were the Zierotin family, who acquired it in the second half of the 15th century and held it more than 300 years.
 The family had rebuilt the local fortress into a castle, had built new church and founded here a spa and a paper mill.

 In 1678–1692, Velké Losiny was the centre of the most infamous witch trials in the nowadays Czech Republic.
 They were conducted by Heinrich Franz Boblig von Edelstadt, who was summoned to Velké Losiny by Countess Galle and eventually stopped by the brothers Joachim and Maximilian of Zierotin.

 At the end of the 18th century, the Zierotins fell into debt and began selling their estates.
-In 1802, they had to sell Velké Losiny with the castle to the House of Liechtenstein, in whose possession it remained until 1945.
+In 1802, they had to sell Velké Losiny with the castle to the Liechtenstein family, in whose possession it remained until 1945.